Conformal bandits: bringing statistical validity and reward efficiency under weak arm separability: Revising the Bound(s): A Conformal Bandit Approach

-where the mixing parameter $\lambda \in [0,1]$ regulates the trade-off between downside protection $L_{k,t+1}$ relative to upside potential $U_{k,t+1}$.
-Notably, when $\lambda = 0$, this corresponds to the fully optimistic {\it CP-UCB} policy, which selects arms solely based on their conformal upper bound.
-Intermediate choices $0 < \lambda < 1$ generate a spectrum of risk-sensitive strategies, enabling a smooth interpolation between reward-seeking and downside-protective behaviour, and naturally adapting to asymmetries in the conformal bounds when choosing $\lambda=0.5$.
+Property~\ref{prop:shift} ensures that the selection rule is not distorted by arbitrary location changes in the reward distribution, while Property~\ref{prop:dominance} guarantees that the policy never selects an arm whose entire predictive interval lies below that of another available arm, so that the exploration mechanism cannot be misled by a superficially attractive but genuinely dominated alternative.
+Further, special cases of $\lambda$ have natural interpretations.
+When $\lambda = 0$, this corresponds to the fully optimistic {\it CP-UCB} policy, which selects arms solely based on their conformal upper bound.
 In contrast, $\lambda = 1$ yields the fully conservative policy, driven exclusively by the lower bound.
+This corresponds to a \emph{maximin} or robust decision rule~\citep{wald1950statistical}: the arm whose worst predicted outcome is the least severe is preferred.
 By focusing on the lower tail of the conformal interval, it provides a coverage-guaranteed distribution-free analogue of the popular Value-at-Risk (VaR) financial measure~\citep{mcneil2015quantitative}.
 This opens up promising directions in risk management, while enriching existing literature on multi-armed bandits under risk criteria~\citep{cassel2018general, pmlr-v29-Galichet13, chang2022unifying}.
-Given its extended generality, we term this policy {\it Conformal Bandit} or {\it CP-Bandit}.

-To better exploit potential distributional asymmetries through the conformal bounds, we further introduce a dedicated index, called {\it Exploratory Skewness Index} (ESI), which measures the relative magnitude of the potential upside versus downside risk.
-This is defined as

-Intuitively, an index value $\mathrm{ESI}_{k,t} > 1$ indicates a positively skewed distributional uncertainty (heavier upper tails suggesting potential high-reward opportunities), while $\mathrm{ESI}_{k,t} < 1$ reflects negative skewness (predictive mass concentrated toward losses, signalling higher downside risk); with $\mathrm{ESI}_{k,t} \approx 1$ we expect nearly symmetric uncertainty.
-The integration of such an index with bandits allows the identification of directional asymmetries into the exploration-exploitation trade-off.
-The corresponding {\it Conformal ESI} or {\it CP-ESI} policy is given by:

-As we will illustrate in Section~\ref{sec: Simulation Studies}, this policy exhibits a similar behaviour to the {\it CP-Bandit} policy when $\lambda = 0.5$, that is, when both lower and upper conformal bounds are accounted for in the policy with the same weight.
+Intermediate choices $0 < \lambda < 1$ smoothly interpolate between the two extremes balancing between a reward-seeking and downside-protective behaviour and generating a spectrum of risk-sensitive policies.
+In particular, $\lambda = 0.5$ assigns equal weight to the upper and lower bounds, producing a selection rule that is naturally sensitive to the asymmetry of the predictive interval without privileging either bound.
+Given its extended generality, we term this family of policies {\it Conformal Bandit} or {\it CP-Bandit}.